Roland Butcher: Life and career

 Butcher initially agreed to join a rebel tour of South Africa in 1989, led by his county captain Mike Gatting.
 However, "he withdrew when media reaction threatened the success of his benefit".
 As one of only two black players initially named on the tour (alongside Philip DeFreitas, who also withdrew), in the light of the South African system of apartheid, Butcher bore the brunt of much adverse comment.
 He later stated: "I was surprised.
 I thought there might be opposition but the depth of feeling was amazing. …I had to do a lot of negotiating to get out of the contract and it cost me a lot of money in legal fees.
 I know I did the right thing though."

 Butcher retired from playing professional cricket in 1990, also a season in which Middlesex won the County Championship, although Butcher featured in the side little that year.
-In 1994, he was involved an end-of-season venture called Cricket Legends which was not a financial success.
+In 1994, he was involved in an end-of-season venture called Cricket Legends which was not a financial success.
 More successfully, Butcher also took up coaching.
 He was interviewed for head coach of the West Indies in 2000, but was unsuccessful, with the job going to Roger Harper.
 Later in the year, he was appointed head coach of Bermuda, replacing previous part-time coach Allan Douglas.
 His first major engagement as coach was the 2000–01 Red Stripe Bowl.
 Butcher either left or was removed from his position only months before the 2001 ICC Trophy, and replaced by Mark Harper.
 In November 2004, he was appointed director of sports at the Cave Hill, Barbados, campus of the University of West Indies.